List of The Adventures of the Galaxy Rangers characters: Zozo

 Zozo is the ambassador from the farm planet of Kirwin.
 The Kiwi are very much the opposite of the Andorians; whereas the Andorians are a highly technical society and coolly logical people, the Kiwi are very "down-to-earth" and emotional.
 Zozo is cheerful, loves a good time, and approaches most everything with a sense of humor.
 He is also quite skilled at hand-to-hand combat.

 Commander Walsh

-Commander Joseph Walsh is the Rangers' commanding officer, as well as the head of BETA, (Bureau for Extra-Terrestrial Affairs) located in Beta Mountain.
-Brown hair (with grey at temples) brown eyes, assumed to be in his late forties.
-With Dr. Negata, he was in charge of the failed Supertrooper Project, of which Shane Gooseman is the only sane survivor.
-The Rangers are his friends, and Gooseman is something of the son he never had.
-He has been known to bend the rules for them such as when the Council of Leaders of the World Federation (typified by Senator Weiner) tried to put Goose behind bars for a crime he didn't commit.
-Walsh is something of a controversial character.
-It's implied in "Supertroopers" that he and Wheiner keep each other in check through a complicated web of mutual blackmail, and a series of "deals."
-Some of these "deals" involve bending the rules for his Rangers, but others might wind up harmful to them.
-He, Nagata, and Wheiner are the only ones who know about Shane being his "son".
+Joseph Walsh is the Rangers' commanding officer, as well as the head of BETA, (Bureau for Extra-Terrestrial Affairs) located in Beta Mountain.
+With Dr. Negata, Walsh was in charge of the failed Supertrooper Project, of which Shane Gooseman is the only sane survivor.
+He has been known to bend the rules for them such as when the Council of Leaders of the World Federation (typified by Senator Weiner) tried to put Goose behind bars for a crime he did not commit.

 Buzzwang

-Buzzwang, or "Buzz" for short, is an android whose biggest dream was to become a ranger, which he eventually did.
+Buzzwang is an android whose biggest dream was to become a ranger, which he eventually did.
 He is Q-ball's creation, and in his spare time, he likes to breakdance.
-There are two versions of Buzzwang, most notably the pre-Tune-up and post Tune-up model, though the "personality" remains completely intact.

 Q-Ball

-Q-Ball - a comic relief mad scientist.
+Q-Ball is a comic relief mad scientist.